 Early Childhood Educator Career Guide

 In most states, an early childhood educator works with children from birth to third grade or approximately age eight.
-This teacher works with students in public or private school settings, at elementary schools of all kinds, and in federal- and state-funded programs for early intervention with children from birth to kindergarten such as Head Start.
+These teachers work with students in public or private school settings, at elementary schools of all kinds, and in federally- and state-funded programs for early intervention with children from birth to kindergarten such as Head Start.
 This guide provides information on how to become an early childhood educator, what they do, and the salary and job outlook for this occupation.

 Early Childhood Educator Job Description